quicwg/base-drafts/draft-ietf-quic-http.md

   "Client", "Server", or "Both".

-Specifications for permanent registrations MUST include a description of the stream type, including the layout semantics of the stream contents.
+Specifications for permanent registrations MUST include a description of the stream type, including the layout and semantics of the stream contents.

 The entries in the following table are registered by this document.